lucykbees/lucykbees.github.io/_posts/2018-06-21-Visualisation-Starter-Guide-Python.markdown

 ## Cover

-Cover in merchandising is a quick way to work out sell through of an item,
+Cover in merchandising is a quick way to work out sell through of an item.

-It is simply
+It is simply:

 current stock / average weekly sales

-which gives you a quick estimate of how many weeks your stock will last based on how well it is performing currently
+This gives you a quick estimate of how many weeks your stock will last based on how well it is performing currently.

-It is a great way to normalise your data, as you might have 1000 sales but 100000 units of stock
+It is a great way to normalise your data, as you might have 1000 sales but 100000 units of stock.

 Which would take 100 weeks to get rid of..